pichim/PES_Board/docs/markdown/serial_stream.md

 }
 ```

 **Note: The start byte functionality is optional.
 On the microcontroller side, you can decide whether to use it or not.
-Its purpose is to trigger the data stream on the microcontroller from the host computer.**
+Its purpose is to trigger the data stream on the microcontroller from the host computer.
+Everytime you start the data stream from the host computer, either MATLAB or Python, the host computer sends the start byte (255) to the microcontroller.
+Only then ``startByteReceived()`` returns true, and the microcontroller starts sending data.
+If you do not want to use the start byte functionality, you can remove the ``if (serialStream.startByteReceived())`` condition and call ``serialStream.send()`` directly.
+If you intend to use it without the start byte you have to make sure that the host computer is already waiting for the data stream.**

 The maximum used throughput in a real application was sending 30 float values at 1 kHz.